John Palumbo: Life and career

 Palumbo is the owner and chief executive officer of The Sterling Group, Inc. a company he founded in 1982.
 Headquartered in Jacksonville, Florida, the company provides consulting on leadership, management, sales and marketing, and real estate project development.
 He works with a group of international builders and developers including from North America, Europe, and South America.

 He is a member of and instructor for the National Association of Home Builders Institute of Residential Marketing (IRM).
-Palumbo often serves as a guest keynote speaker at new home sales conferences and national conventions including the International Builders' Show (IBS), Super Sales Rally, Southeast Building Conference (SEBC), and the Midwest Builders’ Conference."John Palumbo, The Closing Master, to speak at Northeast Florida Builders Association's Sales and Marketing Council" What's Up Jacksonville?.
-Retrieved March 26, 2018.
+Palumbo often serves as a guest keynote speaker at new home sales conferences and national conventions including the International Builders' Show (IBS), Super Sales Rally, Southeast Building Conference (SEBC), and the Midwest Builders’ Conference.
 In 2020, his daughter, Morgan Palumbo, joined him onstage to present The UnSalesperson at the International Builders’ Show.

 Palumbo has developed proprietary educational programs that have been approved by real estate licensing agencies to educate real estate brokers and realtors.
-He has written several books on psychology, consumer behavior, and the science of influence and persuasion including What's Your Sales DNA?.
+He has written several books on sales psychology, consumer behavior, and the science of influence and persuasion including What's Your Sales DNA?.
 Palumbo is the CEO of The Sales DNA Institute and has been interviewed as an expert in the art of influence and persuasion by a number of publications including the Wall Street Journal.
-Palumbo has also appeared on numerous podcasts and radio shows, including Polish National Radio(October 2013) "BALANCE :: Is Poland immune to American turbulence?"
-Polskie Radio.
-Retrieved October 17, 2014. and Builder Radio.(April 2014) "The Art of Hypnotic Sales Persuasion" Builder Radio.
-Retrieved October 17, 2014.
+Palumbo has also appeared on numerous podcasts and radio shows, including Polish National Radio and Builder Radio.

-On July 26, 2016, Palumbo was awarded the Certified Speaking Professional (CSP) designation which was conferred by the National Speakers Association.
+On July 26, 2016, Palumbo received the Certified Speaking Professional (CSP) Award designation which was conferred by the National Speakers Association.